How to set up MTD-compatible digital records from scratch

 Setting up categories for trades

-Ensure your software supports categories pertinent to your trade.
-These include:
+Ensure that your software supports categories that are relevant to your trade.
+This includes:

 Understanding quarterly submissions